absmach/supermq-docs/docs/messaging.md

 }
 ```

 These are the default values but you can change them by editing the configuration file.
 For more information about nats configuration checkout [official nats documentation][nats-jestream].
-The healthcheck endpoint is exposed on `MF_NATS_HTTP_PORT` and it's `/healthz` path.
+The health check endpoint is exposed on `MF_NATS_HTTP_PORT` and its `/healthz` path.

 ### Architecture

-The main reason of using nats with Jestream enabled is to have a distributed system with high availability and minimal dependencies.
-Nats is configure to run as the default message broker, but you can use any other message broker supported by mainflux.
-Nats is configured to use Jestream, which is a distributed streaming platform built on top of nats.
-Jestream is used to store messages and to provide high availability.
-This makes nats to be used as the default event store, but you can use any other event store supported by mainflux.
-Nats with jestream enabled is also used as a key value store for caching purposes.
-This makes nats to be used as the default cache store, but you can use any other cache store supported by mainflux.
+The main reason for using Nats with JetStream enabled is to have a distributed system with high availability and minimal dependencies.
+Nats is configure to run as the default message broker, but you can use any other message broker supported by Mainflux.
+Nats is configured to use JetStream, which is a distributed streaming platform built on top of nats.
+JetStream is used to store messages and to provide high availability.
+This makes nats to be used as the default event store, but you can use any other event store supported by Mainflux.
+Nats with JetStream enabled is also used as a key-value store for caching purposes.
+This makes nats to be used as the default cache store, but you can use any other cache store supported by Mainflux.

-This versatile architecture allows you to use nats alone for MQTT broker, message broker, event store and cache store.
-This is the default configuration, but you can use any other MQTT broker, message broker, event store and cache store supported by mainflux.
+This versatile architecture allows you to use nats alone for the MQTT broker, message broker, event store and cache store.
+This is the default configuration, but you can use any other MQTT broker, message broker, event store and cache store supported by Mainflux.

 [nats-jestream]: https://docs.nats.io/nats-concepts/jetstream
 [http-api]: https://github.com/mainflux/mainflux/blob/master/api/openapi/http.yml